agusbudi/DeepSimilarity/readme.md

-disclaimer:
+**disclaimer**

-I created this repo for trying image similarity with VGG16, VGG19, and Resnet50.
+I created this repo to explore image similarity with VGG16, VGG19, and Resnet50.
 Here is my colab: https://colab.research.google.com/drive/1PhR5sPv6X8tKBud5QV9x_xIMrwZYhGS8

 I do not have the copyright.
 Please respect the original sources mentioned below.